nastasemd/ChestionarAuto/README.md

 # ChestionarAuto
-Driving Test made in Java built using NetBeans IDE
+Driving Test made in Java built using NetBeans IDE.